MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

 ```
 We find the usual winning string in two parts: "Congrats!
 You can use the flag FCSC{" and "} to validate the challenge.".
 And there are some unusual names, starting with `uc_`, like `uc_reg_write` or `uc_emu_start`, along with the name of a library that will certainly be highly interesting: `libunicorn.so.2`.
 A quick Web search leads us to the [Unicorn Engine](https://www.unicorn-engine.org/), a CPU emulator.
 On their website, I found a [short tutorial](https://www.unicorn-engine.org/docs/tutorial.html) that teaches you everything you have to know in order to use the lib.

 Okay, and now we'll study the behavior of the program  ~~in a secure environment, like a virtual machine~~ directly on our computer because we trust the people at ANSSI for not giving us a malware without warnings.
-At first our *licorne* complains about not finding its (her ? his ?) mother (aka the `libunicorn`), so we [download, build and install](https://github.com/unicorn-engine/unicorn/blob/master/docs/COMPILE.md) the lib and run the program again.
+At first our *licorne* complains about not finding its (her? his?) mother (aka the `libunicorn`), so we [download, build and install](https://github.com/unicorn-engine/unicorn/blob/master/docs/COMPILE.md) the lib and run the program again.
 We try letters and numbers, but the program does not give any feedback.
 We only notice that it seems to want 8 numbers (it stops prematurely if it is given something else).

 ## Trace library calls